15 APRIL 2019

 STOP PRESS...
 STOP PRESS...

-THE NORTHERN GROUP meeting will go ahead on 13 April 2024 – at Ravenfield Parish Hall, Birch Wood Drive, Ravenfield, Rotherham S65 4PT.
+THE NORTHERN GROUP will meet again on the 21 July 2024 at the Ravenfield Parish Hall, Birch Wood Drive, Ravenfield, Rotherham S65 4PT.
 Contact Roger Clapham, Tel: 01709 527673.
 Email for more details.
-Other meeting dates - 21 July and 26 October 2024.
+Other meeting date - 26 October 2024.

 A NOTE FOR YOUR DIARY